About the Energy Conservation and Management Division

 - We review and approve energy savings performance contracts for public buildings.

-- We administer the state Community Energy Efficiency Development Block Grant program.
+- We administer the state Community Energy Efficiency Development (CEED) Program.

 - We administer the Grid Modernization Grant Program; and the federally-funded Preventing Outages while Enhancing Resilience (POWER) program.